-FirstService`s commitment to acting in a responsible manner stems from our firm belief that good governance is good business.
+The commitment of FirstService Corporation ("FirstService" or the "Company") to acting in a responsible manner stems from our firm belief that good governance is good business.
 It is the integrity of our dealings with our partners that has been the foundation for the success of FirstService and in that spirit, we continue to review and evaluate the Company`s business operations and practices so that we may continue to make decisions that are beneficial to our clients, shareholders and employees.

 The board of directors (the "Board") of the Company considers good corporate governance practices to be an important factor in the overall success of the Company.
-On June 30, 2005, National Instrument 58-101 - Disclosure of Corporate Governance Practices and National Policy 58-201 - Corporate Governance Guidelines Practices (as amended from time to time, collectively, the "Corporate Governance Rules") came into force.
-Under the Corporate Governance Rules, the Company is required to disclose information relating to its corporate governance practices.
+Under National Instrument 58-101 - Disclosure of Corporate Governance Practices and National Policy 58-201 - Corporate Governance Guidelines Practices (collectively, the "Corporate Governance Rules"), the Corporate Governance Rules, the Company is required to disclose information relating to its corporate governance practices.
 The Company is committed to adopting and adhering to corporate governance practices that either meet or exceed applicable corporate governance standards.
 The Company believes that its corporate governance practices should be compared to the highest standards currently in force and applicable to it as well as to best market practices.

 In addition, the Company believes that director, officer and employee honesty and integrity are important factors in ensuring good corporate governance, which in turn improves corporate performance and benefits all shareholders.
-To that end, the Board has adopted a Code of Ethics and Conduct, which code applies to all directors, officers and employees of the Corporation and its subsidiaries, and a Financial Management Code of Ethics and Conduct, which code applies to senior management and senior financial and accounting personnel of the Corporation and its subsidiaries.
-Any deviations from the Code of Ethics and Conduct are required to be reported to an employee's supervisor and, if appropriate, the Chief Financial Officer of the Corporation and the Board.
-Any deviations from the Financial Management Code of Ethics are required to be reported to the Director, Compliance and Risk Management, the Chief Executive Officer (the "CEO") and/or the Chair of the Audit Committee of the Board.
+To that end, the Board has adopted a Code of Ethics and Conduct, which code applies to all directors, officers and employees of the Company and its subsidiaries, and a Financial Management Code of Ethics and Conduct, which code applies to officers, senior management and senior financial and accounting personnel of the Company and its subsidiaries.
+Any deviations from the Code of Ethics and Conduct are required to be reported to an employee's supervisor and, if appropriate, the Company's Chief Financial Officer and the Board.
+Any deviations from the Financial Management Code of Ethics and Conduct are required to be reported to the Director, Compliance and Risk Management, the Chief Executive Officer (the "CEO") and/or the Chair of the Audit Committee of the Board.

-The Board currently is comprised of eight members.
+The Board currently is comprised of six members.
 A majority of the Board is comprised of independent directors.
-Messrs.
-David R. Beatty, Brendan Calder, Peter F. Cohen, Bernard I. Ghert, Michael D. Harris and Michael Stein are considered by the Board to be independent directors within the meaning of the Corporate Governance Rules as each has "no direct or indirect material relationship" with the Company.
-The other two Board members are not independent directors within the meaning of the Corporate Governance Rules: Mr. Hennick is a member of management of the Company.
-Mr. Rogers recently retired as CEO of a subsidiary company and is as such still considered non-independent.
-In deciding whether a particular director is or is not an independent director, the Board examined the factual circumstances of each director and considered them in the context of many factors.
+Brendan Calder, Bernard I. Ghert, Frederick F. Reichheld and Michael Stein are considered by the Board to be independent directors within the meaning of the Corporate Governance Rules as each has "no direct or indirect material relationship" with the Company.
+The other two Board members, Jay S. Hennick and D. Scott Patterson, will not be independent directors within the meaning of the Corporate Governance Rules as each will be a member of management of the Company.
+The Board has adopted a majority voting policy for the election of directors.

-The Board has always recognized the importance of independent leadership on the Board, as evidenced by its designation of Peter F. Cohen, an independent director, as Lead Director in February 2003.
-In May 2005, Mr. Cohen was appointed Chairman of the Board, thereby separating the roles of Chairman and CEO.
-Mr. Hennick, the Corporation's previous Chairman, continues as the CEO of the Company.
-As Chairman of the Board, Mr. Cohen provides leadership to directors in discharging their mandate, including by leading, managing and organizing the Board consistent with the approach to corporate governance adopted by the Board from time to time, promoting cohesiveness among the directors and being satisfied that the responsibilities of the Board and its committees are well understood by the directors.
-The Chairman of the Board is responsible for taking all reasonable measures to ensure that the Board fully executes its responsibilities and that directors clearly understand and respect the boundaries between the responsibilities of the Board and of management.
-The Board does not have a written mandate, but rather has developed a formal position description for the Chairman of the Board.
-The position description for the Chairman of the Board provides, among other things, that the Chairman will: (i) ensure that all business required to come before the Board is brought before the Board such that the Board is able to carry out all of its duties to manage or supervise the management of the business and affairs of the Company; (ii) ensure the Board has the opportunity, at each regularly scheduled meeting, to meet separately without non-independent directors and management personnel present; and (iii) in conjunction with the relevant committee of the Board (and its Chair), review and assess the directors' meeting attendance records and the effectiveness and performance of the Board, its committees (and their Chairs) and individual directors.
+Jay S. Hennick, who is not an independent director, has been appointed Chair of the Board and Bernard I. Ghert, an independent director, has been appointed as the independent lead director of the Board, thereby ensuring a separation of the roles of Chair and Chief Executive Officer (who is D. Scott Patterson) as well as appropriate independence.
+As Chair of the Board, Mr. Hennick provides leadership to directors in discharging their mandate, including by leading, managing and organizing the Board consistent with the approach to corporate governance adopted by the Board from time to time, promoting cohesiveness among the directors and being satisfied that the responsibilities of the Board and its committees are well understood by the directors.
+The Chair of the Board is responsible for taking all reasonable measures to ensure that the Board fully executes its responsibilities.
+The Board does not have a written mandate, but rather has developed a formal position description for the Chair of the Board.
+The position description for the Chair of the Board provides, among other things, that the Chair will: (i) ensure that all business required to come before the Board is brought before the Board such that the Board is able to carry out all of its duties to manage or supervise the management of the business and affairs of the Company; (ii) ensure the Board has the opportunity, at each regularly scheduled meeting, to meet separately without non-independent directors and management personnel present; and (iii) in conjunction with the relevant committee of the Board (and its Chair), review and assess the directors' meeting attendance records and the effectiveness and performance of the Board, its committees (and their Chairs) and individual directors.

 Board and Committee Process

-In addition to having a Board comprised of a majority of independent directors, the Company has adopted a variety of structures to allow for the independence of the Board from management.
-Those structures include the appointment Mr. Cohen, an independent director, as Chairman of the Board with a mandate to assist the Board in fulfilling its duties effectively, efficiently and independent of management, the practice of having the independent members of the Board or its committees meet as a group in executive sessions (with no members of management, including the CEO, present) prior to or after regularly scheduled meetings of the Board or committees thereof and otherwise as those directors may determine, and members of the Board and its committees having the opportunity to initiate discussions with senior management without the CEO present so that they may freely discuss any concerns they may have, and the ongoing monitoring of the relationship between the Board and its committees and management by the Nominating and Corporate Governance Committee, which is composed entirely of independent directors.
+In addition to the Board being comprised of a majority of independent directors, the Company has adopted a variety of structures to allow for the independence of the Board from management.
+Those structures include the appointment of Bernard I. Ghert, an independent director, as lead director with a mandate to, among other things, assist the Board in fulfilling its duties independent of management, the practice of having the independent members of the Board or its committees meet as a group (with no members of management, present) regularly at Board and committee meetings, and members of the Board and its committees having the opportunity to initiate discussions with senior management without the CEO present so that they may freely discuss any concerns they may have, and the ongoing monitoring of the relationship between the Board and its committees and management by the Governance Committee, which is composed entirely of independent directors.
 The Board believes that it and its committees have functioned, and continue to function, independently of management.

-The Board has three standing committees: the Audit Committee, the Executive Compensation Committee and the Nominating and Corporate Governance Committee.
-The roles of these committees are outlined below.
-Each committee reviews and assesses its mandate at least annually and has the authority to retain special legal, accounting or other advisors.
+The Board has three standing committees: the Audit Committee, the Executive Compensation Committee and the Governance Committee.
+The roles of these committees are outlined.
+Each committee has a written mandate establishing the responsibilities of the committee, and each committee reviews and assesses its mandate at least annually and has the authority to retain special legal, accounting or other advisors.
 From time to time ad hoc committees of the Board may be appointed.
 As the Board has plenary power, any responsibility which is not delegated to management or a Board committee remains with the Board.